-1.4 MPCtools
+1.2 MPCtools

-MPCtools is a freely available MATLAB/Simulink-based toolbox for simulation of MPC controllers.
+MPCtools is a freely available Matlab/Simulink-based toolbox for simulation of MPC controllers.
 It is developed by Johan Åkesson at the Department of Automatic Control, Lund University.
-In combination with MATLAB, MPCtools allows the user to create and simulate MPC controllers.
+In combination with Matlab, MPCtools allows the user to create and simulate MPC controllers.
 The controllers may also be applied to physical plants and nonlinear models via Simulink.

-1.5 Files needed
+1.3 Files needed

-The following files are available through the course homepage, and needed http://www.control.lth.se/user/johan.akesson/mpctools/index.html
+The following files are available through the course homepage, and needed

+'''

 mpc_controller.m

 mpc_tank_simulated.mdl

-mpc_tank_real.mdl

-Also, you need to download MPCtools, which is freely available at

-Once MATLAB is started, the directory where MPCtools is located needs to be added with the following code

 '''

+Also, you need to download MPCtools, which is freely available and can be found through the course homepage.

+Once Matlab is started, the directory where MPCtools is located needs to be added with the following code

 >>addpath('/path/to/MPCtools-1.0')

-'''